KateKalashnikova/Normalization_SQL/README.md

-# TSQL
+# SQL
-Using TSQL to manage database
+Normalization of database